pyiron/executorlib/README.md

   from the Python standard library and combines it with job schedulers for high performance computing (HPC) like [SLURM](https://slurm.schedmd.com) and [flux](https://flux-framework.readthedocs.io).
 With this combination executorlib allows users to distribute their Python functions over multiple compute nodes.
-* **Parallelize your Python program one function at a time** - executorlib allows users to assign dedicated resources like CPU cores, threads or GPUs to each python function so you can accelerate your python code one function at a time.
+* **Parallelize your Python program one function at a time** - executorlib allows users to assign dedicated computing resources like CPU cores, threads or GPUs to one Python function at a time.
+So you can accelerate your Python code function by function.
-* **Permanent caching of intermediate results to accelerate rapid prototyping** - To accelerate the development of machine learning pipelines and simulation workflows executorlib provides caching of intermediate results for iterative development in interactive environments like jupyter notebooks.
+* **Permanent caching of intermediate results to accelerate rapid prototyping** - To accelerate the development of machine learning pipelines and simulation workflows executorlib provides optional caching of intermediate results for iterative development in interactive environments like jupyter notebooks.

 ## Example
 The following examples illustrates how `executorlib` can be used to distribute a series of MPI parallel function calls